Ethical banks in Australia: how to green your finances

 Their parent company: While a bank mightn’t directly fund fossil fuel projects, they may be a subsidiary of a bank that does.
 It’s worth checking whether or not a bank has a parent company before making the switch and, if it does, finding out what its environmental policies are.

-One Small Step’s mission is to help millions of people minimise their carbon footprints so that together we can create a healthier future for our planet.
-You can download the app for free today to receive this free interactive course that will help you make the switch and join thousands of others taking small steps towards a better world.
+One Small Step’s mission is to help millions of people achieve net zero emissions so that together we can create a healthier future for our planet.
+You can download the app for free today to start cutting your personal emissions and track your impact as you do it.
+You’ll be joining tens of thousands of others taking small steps towards a better world.
 And remember, when you make the switch, be sure to very politely tell your existing bank why you’re doing it!
 Banks are more likely to support a healthier future for our planet if they know their customers won’t accept it if they don’t!

 Don't have One Small Step yet?
 Download it for free today!